raspberrypilearning/flatgame/en/step_3.md

 ---

-title: Transferring photos using a USB cable
+title: Transferring images using a USB cable

 ---